A bad smell before your period often stems from hormonal changes affecting vaginal pH and the balance of normal bacteria.

 What causes a bad smell before period?

-A bad smell before period is mainly caused by hormonal changes that affect vaginal pH and bacterial balance.
-During the luteal phase, progesterone thickens cervical mucus, trapping bacteria and dead cells, which break down and produce odor.
+A bad smell before period is mainly caused by hormonal changes that affect vaginal secretions and bacterial balance.
+During the luteal phase, discharge patterns can shift, and that can make odor more noticeable.

 Is a bad smell before period normal?

 Yes, a mild bad smell before period is usually normal and temporary.
-It results from natural hormonal fluctuations that alter vaginal secretions and pH.
+It results from natural hormonal fluctuations and changes in secretions.
 However, strong or foul odors accompanied by itching or unusual discharge may indicate an infection.

 How do hormones influence bad smell before period?